 #8 Laziness is your worst enemy

-Everything on a thru hike can feel like too much effort sometimes – stopping to readjust an uncomfortable pack or shoes, making a proper meal at the end of the day, sealing everything properly, getting up in the night to put the outer of your tent on if it starts to rain, etc. It can be easy to cut corners but this can lead to disastrous consequences – blisters, pulled muscles, wet equipment, lack of energy.
+Everything on a long distance hike can feel like too much effort sometimes – stopping to readjust an uncomfortable pack or shoes, making a proper meal at the end of the day, sealing everything properly, getting up in the night to put the outer of your tent on if it starts to rain, etc. It can be easy to cut corners but this can lead to disastrous consequences – blisters, pulled muscles, wet equipment, lack of energy.

 Firstly, good shoes and socks, and don’t forget to wear them in.
 If you are prone to blisters, also take a liner pair of socks, they work brilliantly.
 Another method that works well is rubbing a generous amount of Vaseline around the areas that rub before you put your socks on.

 #10 Take and give generously

 The hiker community is amazing, as are the trail angels (people who help hikers).
 Don’t be shy to take people up on their generosity.
 I’m not alone in saying that the people I met were the highlight of my trip.
 Equally, be generous with others.
 Share food if you have it, help with advice or find your own way to give back some trail magic.
 It’s all part of becoming an active member of the community.

+My next long distance walking tip: check your area when you leave.
 When you pack ultralight, everything you have with you is vital, so losing something can be a real pain.
 Every time you stop for a break or leave camp, make a habit of doing a sweep of the area.

 Drink plenty in the mornings before you leave camp and in the evenings when you set up camp.
 In the day you want to be sipping water regularly (hydration bladders are great for this).
 How much you drink depends on how hot it is but you should be looking at at least 2 litres in the day.

 On a thru hike, you will sleep a lot more than you normally do.
 You will likely set an alarm lots to make the most of the mornings.
 Make the most of easier days though and allow yourself a lie in to wake up naturally.

 On top of that, give yourself some contingency time so you can take an extra day if you are not in the mood, like the place you are staying in or get an injury.
 It’s not fun feeling too rushed.
 Start slow as well and give yourself a couple of weeks to get used to hiking before you start planning longer days.

-15. If you think you need to wee….wee!
+#15 If you think you need to wee….wee!

 Especially at night.
 Never ignore the urge to wee.
 It’s cold and annoying getting up in the night but just do it.
 It will keep you up for hours, or keep waking you up, until, at last, you give in and realise you won’t be able to sleep until you’ve gone – it’s a camping thing!

-16. Don’t compare
+#16 Don’t compare